-Also, it's easier in today's challenge to establish social-distancing rules in a cafeteria, not really in a small meeting room.
+Also, it's easier in today's pandemic challenge to establish social-distancing rules in a cafeteria, not really in a small meeting room.

 Along the course of my career, absolutely 100% of the projects I have seen delivered or make significant progresses, were delivered thanks to the tremendous work done in cafeterias.